 AFL’s Community Outreach Program consists of several initiatives – all with the same goal: to make a positive difference in the lives of others.

-Grants • ACT Programs • Take Root • United Way • Month of Service • Disaster Relief • Sponsorships
+Grants • ACT Programs • Thrive! • United Way • Month of Service • Disaster Relief • Sponsorships

 Through these initiatives, AFL imagines communities that are strong and thriving.